Crypt0Genesis/diskchecker_HOME-oraid/README.md

 3) Systemd Service Setup and Enablement:
 Ensure that the systemd service is set up and enabled for proper functionality.

+**Note: Kindly be aware that the validator setup utilizes the oraid binary built from source in a non-Docker environment.**

 **Here's a breakdown of the script's functionality:**